diagrid-labs/dapr-messaging-js/README.md

 ## Synchronous messaging

 Dapr services can communicate with each other using synchronous messaging.
 This is known as service-to-service invocation using a request/response model over HTTP or GRPC.
-Service A uses the DApr API to post a request.
-First this request arrives at the Dapr sidecar of service A. The sidecar will perform a name resolution to find out where the destination Dapr sidecar is for service B. The service A sidecar then forwards the request to the sidecar of service B which in turn delivers the request to service B itself.
+Service A uses the Dapr API to post a request and uses the app-id to identify the receiving service.
+First this request arrives at the Dapr sidecar of service A. The sidecar will perform a name resolution to find out where the receiving Dapr sidecar is for service B. The service A sidecar then forwards the request to the sidecar of service B which in turn delivers the request to service B itself.
 The response from service B flows through the sidecars back to service A.

 The following diagram shows the flow of a synchronous request/response between two Dapr services, a Registration service and a Payment service: